JKHeadley/rest-hapi/README.md

   };

   return Schema;
-};
+};r
 ```

-**NOTE** Use of scope properties requires that an authentication strategy be defined and implemented.
-If the ``config.authStrategy`` property is set to ``false``, then no scopes will be applied, even if they are defined in the model.
-For an example of scopes in action, check out [appy](https://github.com/JKHeadley/appy):
+**NOTE** Use of route scope properties requires that an authentication strategy be defined and implemented.
+If the ``config.authStrategy`` property is set to ``false``, then no route scopes will be applied, even if they are defined in the model.
+For an example of route scopes in action, check out [appy](https://github.com/JKHeadley/appy):

-### Generating scopes
+### Generating route scopes
 If the ``config.generateScopes`` property is set to true, then generated endpoints will come pre-defined with scope values.
-These values will exist in addition to any scope values defined in the ``routeOptions.scope`` object.
-For instance, the tables below show two possibilities for the user model scope: the first is with no model scope defined, and the second is with a model scope defined as in the example above.
+These values will exist in addition to any route scope values defined in the ``routeOptions.scope`` object.
+For instance, the tables below show two possibilities for the user model scope: the first is with no model route scope defined, and the second is with a model route scope defined as in the example above.

-#### Without Model Scope Defined
+#### Without Model Route Scope Defined

 Endpoint | Scope
 --- | ---